kazukasahara/kasaharalab.com/contact/index.md

 </div>

-# Directions to the Kasahara Lab
+# Directions to the lab

 <div class="row">